craftercms/docs/source/by-role/developer/composable/extensions/craftercms-marketplace.rst

 - ``blueprint``: This type of extension (blueprint) can be used as a template to create projects, it includes support for parameters to allow dynamic sites that use API keys or passwords for external services.
-For more information about creating blueprints you can follow this guide: :ref:`newIa-create-a-blueprint`.
+For more information about creating blueprints you can follow this guide: :ref:`create-a-blueprint`.

 - ``plugin``: This type of extension can be used to add features to existing projects, it can include authoring and delivery extensions.
-For more information about creating plugins you can follow this guide: :ref:`newIa-how-do-i-make-my-own-plugin`
+For more information about creating plugins you can follow this guide: :ref:`how-do-i-make-my-own-plugin`

-.. _newIa-submit-extension-to-marketplace:
+.. _submit-extension-to-marketplace:

 ^^^^^^^^^^^^^^^^^^^
 Submit an extension